publiclab/publiclab-archive/notes/adrianh831/03-28-2014/is-there-a-way-to-calculate-or-figure-out-the-cri-of-an-led-with-the-desktop-spectrometry-kit.md

 ---
-title: Is there a way to Calculate or Figure out the CRI of an LED with the Desktop Spectrometry Kit
+title: 'Is there a way to Calculate or Figure out the CRI of an LED with the Desktop Spectrometry Kit'
 tagnames:
 author: adrianh831
 path: /notes/adrianh831/03-28-2014/is-there-a-way-to-calculate-or-figure-out-the-cri-of-an-led-with-the-desktop-spectrometry-kit.md